Watch with Mother: Show cycles

 Each of the five classic shows actually consisted of only a very small number of episodes, all made on film – and all in black-and-white.
 Typically, not more than 26 programmes were filmed for each show, this being sufficient for a run of six months as there was only one broadcast per week.
 The aim was to provide children's programming on the cheap: the BBC Children's department had an extremely tiny budget, and needed a collection of films which could be endlessly repeated, typically in six-monthly cycles, for its undemanding pre-school age audience.

 From April 1963, Watch with Mother was moved to 10.45am (with a further slot at 1.30pm from September 1963).
-Tales of the Riverbank joined the Watch with Mother slot in December 1963.
+Tales of the Riverbank joined the Watch with Mother Monday slot in December 1963, and caused worries that the original five shows would be replaced.